 Folic acid – This nutrient helps the body make healthy new cells.

 Plant-derived mineral elements – Minerals have a role in nearly every bodily function, but our bodies cannot make them.
-Minerals have to come through the foods we eat.
-Most of today’s foods, however, are grown from mineral-deficient topsoil and crops, so we’re not getting all of the minerals we need.
+We must get them through foods.
+But if the topsoil and crops are deficient in minerals, we don’t get them that way, either.
 Colloidal minerals from plant matter are the easiest to absorb.
-These can include naturally occurring heavy metals.
-High concentrations of these metals (copper, selenium and zinc, for example) are harmful, but trace amounts are essential to human health.
+And while heavy concentrations of copper, selenium and zinc are harmful, trace amounts are essential to human health.